aneall/aneall.github.io/README.md

 ## [Creative Portfolio](https://aneall.github.io/portfolio.html)
 This page is all about my creative work – ranging from textiles and apparel, painting, digital art, music production, 3D modeling, sculpture, and more.
-- I have an extensive collection of artwork, so I recommend checking out the links at the bottom of this particular page if you'd curious!
+- I have an extensive collection of artwork, so I recommend checking out the links at the bottom of this particular page if you're curious!

 ## [Technical Projects](https://aneall.github.io/projects.html)
 This page is all about my technical work – ranging from hackathons, electronics, fabrication, computer graphics, and other interesting things!